republique-et-canton-de-geneve/blockchain-document-validateur/README.md

 -   HTTP(S)_PROXY are environment variables used to specified a forward proxy for connection to pass through.

+## HTTPS support

+HTTPS support is provided via the docker images `jwilder/nginx-proxy`, `jrcs/nginx-proxy-lets-encrypt-companion` and [Let's Encrypt](https://letsencrypt.org/).
+The `nginx-proxy` image faces Internet and dispatches requests to the concerned service.
+Services that are reached from the Internet must have the following environment variables :

+  - `VIRTUAL_HOST` : The domain name associated to the service.
+  - `LETSENCRYPT_HOST` : Same value as above, used by Let's Encrypt `certbot` to provide certificates.
+  - `LETSENCRYPT_EMAIL` : Contact email for LetsEncrypt, used to notice certificate expiration.
+Note that certificates are automatically renewed while the companion is up.

+Administrators must add an A record to their DNS configuration that points to the IP of the machine that hosts `nginx/proxy`.
+HTTPS should then be available in less than 5 minutes (time for Let'sEncrypt bot to provide certificates).

 ## Webapp Environment variables

 -   KEY_NAME is the name given to the cert & key files used by the Service Provider (e.g:  myservice ).
 When updated, the names in the *volumes* tag of the *docker-compose-prod.yml* need to be updated too.